Category Archives: Separation | Eileen Coen, JD Mediation

 Same-sex couples always found it hard to get married.
 Now that they can, they are finding it even harder to get divorced.
 While it’s possible to run off to, say, Vermont or Massachusetts to get married, it is not possible to obtain a divorce the same way.
 That’s because getting married is not a… Read More »

+Whose house for the holidays?
 The holidays can be an especially stressful time when you are going through a separation or divorce.
-It’s hard to get into the holiday spirit when your family is in limbo or separated and you’re feeling anxious, or angry, or hurt.
+It’s hard to get into the holiday spirit when your family is in limbo or separated and you’re feeling anxious, angry, or hurt.
 But there are many ways that parents can create… Read More »